susam/emacs4cl/README.md

     (add-to-list 'package-archives '("melpa" . "https://melpa.org/packages/") t)
     ```

-    By default only GNU Emacs Lisp Package Archive (ELPA) is in the list of
+    By default only GNU Emacs Lisp Package Archive (ELPA) is in the list
-    archives to fetch from.
-The above line adds MELPA too to the list.
-If you
+    of archives to fetch from.
+The above line adds MELPA too to the
-    are curious to see what the original value of `package-archives` was and
+    list.
+If you are curious to see what the original value of
-    what it is now due to the above line, enter `C-h o package-archives RET`.
+    `package-archives` was and what it is now due to the above line,
+    type `C-h o package-archives RET`.

   - Initialize the package system: